jewelsofthought/neshama/site/posts/freedom/00-introduction.md

 An intention, in Hebrew, a _kavvanah_, provides a channel through which energy can flow.
 Our goals and purposes in life, when made specific, serve as beacons toward which we move, and provide criteria with which to determine how far we have come and how far we have yet to go.
 Without clear intentions, our energy tends to be fragmented, and our personal evolution is slowed.
 Awareness of our individual intentions begins the process of choosing more significant intentions for our relationships, our families, our communities, and our world.
 The most helpful intentions follow from an understanding of the fuller nature of our current experience in the world as well as from the direction in which we choose to travel.

 A journey which has clear intentions helps manifest those intentions.
 Explore your goals as your journey continues, and state them as affirmations along with those already presented here.
 Write your goals as if you already had them.
-Visualise yourself coming into the “land” of your greater vision.
+Visualise yourself coming into the "land" of your greater vision.

 ## Using this Text